 People with a family history of familial adenomatous polyposis

-- At age 10 to 12, annual flexible sigmoidoscopy.
+- At age 10 to 12, begin screening with colonoscopy and continue yearly.

 - If positive genetic test, colon removal should be considered because of very high risk of colorectal cancer.